HiEST/scorsa/README.md

 Where:

-- ID is an unsigned integer, e.g. `1`.
+- ID is a unique string, which can be an incremental number, e.g. `"1"`.
 - ARRIVAL is a float in the range between 0.0 and the simulator's maximum length as defined in the configuration file `config.ini`, e.g. `2.0`.
 - TASKS is an unsigned integer, e.g. `64`.
 TASKS represents the number of